omarespejel/stylus-rps-contract/README.md

     Ok(())
 }
 ```
 The `new` method is used to initialize the contract with a bet amount.
 It takes a `U256` parameter representing the bet amount and sets the initial state of the contract.

+Note the use of `&mut self` as the method argument.
+In Rust, `&mut self` indicates that the method has mutable access to the contract's state.
+It allows the method to modify the contract's storage variables using the `set` methods provided by the Stylus SDK.

-It performs the following actions:
+The `new` method performs the following actions:
 - Sets the `bet` amount using `self.bet.set(bet)`.
 - Initializes the `stage` to 0 using `self.stage.set(U256::from(0))`.
 - Sets the `locked` flag to `false` using `self.locked.set(false)`.